27 Cruise Boarding Mistakes Travelers Tend To Make

 Realistic editorial photo of smartphone showing generic travel notification beside cruise luggage tag and coffee cup, br

-Check email and app notifications the night before and the morning of boarding.
-A five-minute scan can save an hour of standing in the wrong place.
+Give the email and app notifications a five-minute scan the night before and again in the morning.
+It could spare you an hour of standing in the wrong place.

 18. Not Charging Everything Overnight